YogeshxSaini/DevOps-Journey-Notes/Docker/Notes/2. Docker Run/README.md

 <h1 align="center"> Docker Run </h1>

 The docker run command is used to create and start a new container from an image.
 When you run this command, Docker will download the image (if it's not already available) and create a new container based on that image.
+By default, the container is started in the foreground and attached to the current terminal.
+The docker run command can be customized with a variety of options to configure the container's runtime behavior.

 Here are some of the most commonly used options for the 'docker run' command: